a7medmo7med9/nextjs-middleware-api/README.md

 ## Description

-`nextjs-middleware-api` gives you a simple way to add custom middleware functions
+`nextjs-middleware-api` gives you a simple way to add custom middleware functions or using npm middleware

+like `cors` and `express-rate-limit` and `cookie-parser` ...more

 ## Install